myrddan/CheatSheet/README.md

+---
 # CheatSheet

+---

-Small JupiterNote book to healp you lean python
+Small JupiterNoteBook to help you learn python.